To Enlarge Images – Right Click Image then Open in a New Tab.

 They need Daily Food for the Quick Energy Calories to keep Warm.

-The MAIN Goal is for the Swans to have a Healthy Diet..
+The MAIN Goal in the Winter is for the Swans to have a Healthy Diet..

 and for you to be Safe when you are Feeding them.

-We Used an Extra Long Handle Pond Skimmer Net to Push the Food OUT to
+We used an Extra Long Handle Pond Skimmer Net to Push the Food OUT

 We Never Knew Where we would be Visiting Them.